-With the upheaval, or say, the breakthrough from the past, has created a pressing need for a shift from business models with real-life approaches to digital platforms with a technological approach to solving human problems and their growing needs.
+The upheaval, or say, the breakthrough from the past, has created a pressing need for a shift from business models with real-life approaches to digital platforms with a technological approach to solving human problems and their growing needs.
 Developers these days have come up with excellent ideas to build a mobile app using React Native that runs on both iOS and Android.

-With the view of digital platforms revolving as the central focus for our everyday practices ranging from shopping to communication, from global awareness to entertainment, from gaming to healthcare; hence with these, the years-old businesses to new start-ups all have realized that it is indispensable to keep up with digital platforms to survive in the market in this century.
+With the view of digital platforms revolving as the central focus for our everyday practices ranging from shopping to communication, from global awareness to entertainment, from gaming to healthcare; hence with, the years-old businesses to new start-ups all have realized that it is indispensable to keep up with digital platforms to survive in the market in this century.

-React Native has been a sky-scraping tool for the app-development industry.
+React Native has been a sky-scraping tool for the app development industry.
 And also, it’s been most suitable for companies to do the same.

 What is React Native?

 React-native came into the limelight for the first time in 2015 with the launch of the massive success of Facebook.
 Its popularity and usage gradually increased, and now it is the first choice of every developer.
-Most apps, from social media apps like Instagram and Facebook to human help apps like uber eats, are built with React-native.
+Most apps, from social media apps like Instagram and Facebook to human help apps like Uber Eats, are built with React-native.

 Why React Native?